How the Specter of Communism Is Ruling Our World (Chapter Thirteen: The Media – The Specter’s Mouthpiece)

 7. The Media: A Key Battleground in a Total War

-CHAPTER THIRTEEN: HIJACKING THE MEDIA
+CHAPTER THIRTEEN: THE MEDIA – THE SPECTER’S MOUTHPIECE

 People rely on the media for the latest news and analysis.
 In an ocean of information, the media — from newspapers and magazines, to radio, film, and television, to websites and social media — influence what information people see and how they interpret it.
-The media is in a position to influence people’s first impressions on a particular topic, and thus carries considerable powers of psychological priming.
+The media are in a position to influence people’s first impressions on a particular topic, and thus carry considerable powers of psychological priming.
 For social elites, particularly politicians, the media can be used to determine the focus of public opinion and can serve as a rallying beacon for the public.
 Topics that the media cover become matters of grave social concern.
 Issues that go unreported are ignored and forgotten.

 In the West, the media are traditionally regarded as the guardians of the truth and societies’ core values.
 Journalists are respected for their expertise and sacrifices.
 Their duty is to report the truth of the world’s major events in a fair, accurate, and timely manner.
 They must support justice and condemn wrongdoing, while promoting goodness.
 Their mission goes beyond the private interests of any one individual, company, or political party.
-Thomas Jefferson, father of the Declaration of Independence and third president of the United States, once summed up the vital duties that the press assumes in society: “Were it left to me to decide whether we should have a government without newspapers or newspapers without a government, I should not hesitate a moment to prefer the latter.”
+Thomas Jefferson, father of the Declaration of Independence and third president of the United States, once said, “Were it left to me to decide whether we should have a government without newspapers or newspapers without a government, I should not hesitate a moment to prefer the latter.”

 In communist countries, the media are controlled by the state.
 These regime mouthpieces brainwash the masses and act as accomplices to communist policies of terror and killing.
-In Western societies, the media have been heavily infiltrated by communist thought, becoming one of communism’s main agents of anti-traditional, anti-moral, and demonic trends.
-It propagates lies and hatred, adding fuel to the flames of moral degeneration.
+In Western societies, the media have been heavily infiltrated by communist thought, becoming communism’s main agents of anti-traditional, anti-moral, and demonic trends.
+They propagate lies and hatred, adding fuel to the flames of moral degeneration.
 Many media entities have abandoned their duties of reporting the truth and guarding society’s moral conscience.
-It is imperative for us to awaken to the state that the media is in today, and to bring responsibility back to this field.
+It is imperative for us to awaken to the state that the media are in today and to bring responsibility back to this field.

 1. Mass Indoctrination in Communist Countries

 From the very beginning, communists have viewed the media as tools for brainwashing.
 The 1847 document “Rules of the Communist League,” which Karl Marx and Friedrich Engels helped write, asked members to have “revolutionary energy and zeal in propaganda.”
-Marx and Engels often used terms like “party battlefield,” “party mouthpiece,” “political center,” or “tool for public opinion” in their articles to express the media’s desired character and functions.
+Marx and Engels often used terms like “party battlefield,” “party mouthpiece,” “political center,” or “tool for public opinion” in their articles to express the character and function they desired of the media.

-Vladimir Lenin used the media as a tool to promote, incite, and organize the Russian revolution.
-He founded the official communist newspapers Iskra and Pravda to promote revolutionary propaganda and activism.
-Soon after the Soviet Communist Party seized power, it used the media for domestic political indoctrination.
-Abroad, it ran propaganda to improve its image and export revolution.
+Vladimir Lenin used the media as tools to promote, incite, and organize the Russian Revolution.
+He helped run the official communist newspapers Iskra and Pravda to promote revolutionary propaganda and activism.
+Soon after the Communist Party of the Soviet Union seized power, it used the media for domestic political indoctrination and for spreading propaganda abroad to improve its image and export revolution.

 2. Communist Infiltration of Western Media and Hollywood

 Walter Duranty, the Moscow correspondent for The New York Times, won the 1932 Pulitzer Prize for a series of articles on the Soviet Union.
 Former American communist Jay Lovestone and prominent journalist Joseph Alsop both believe Duranty acted as a Soviet agent.
 During the 1932–1933 famine that ravaged Ukraine and other regions of the Soviet Union, Duranty denied that the famine even existed, let alone that millions of people were starving to death.
 He claimed that “any report of a famine in Russia is today an exaggeration or malignant propaganda.”
-Describing the consequences of Duranty’s false reporting, Robert Conquest, a famous British historian and authoritative scholar on the history of the Soviet Union, wrote in his classic book The Harvest of Sorrow: Soviet Collectivization and the Terror-Famine: “As one of the best known correspondents in the world for one of the best known newspapers in the world, Mr. Duranty’s denial that there was a famine was accepted as gospel.
+Describing the consequences of Duranty’s false reporting, Robert Conquest, a famous British historian and authoritative scholar on the history of the Soviet Union, wrote in his book The Harvest of Sorrow: Soviet Collectivization and the Terror-Famine: “As one of the best known correspondents in the world for one of the best known newspapers in the world, Mr. Duranty’s denial that there was a famine was accepted as gospel.
 Thus Mr. Duranty gulled not only the readers of The New York Times but because of the newspaper’s prestige, he influenced the thinking of countless thousands of other readers about the character of Josef Stalin and the Soviet regime.
-And he certainly influenced the newly-elected President Roosevelt to recognize the Soviet Union.”
+And he certainly influenced the newly-elected President [Franklin D.] Roosevelt to recognize the Soviet Union.”

 The Chinese communist regime also has greatly benefited from leftist media and journalists in the free world.
 Prominent among them were left-wing American journalists Edgar Snow, Agnes Smedley, and Anna Louise Strong.
 Snow’s book Red Star Over China painted a glowing picture of Mao and other senior Chinese Communist Party leaders while hiding their crimes and the evil nature of communism from Western readers.
 Mao said, “Snow is the first person to clear the road for the friendly relations needed to establish a united front.”
 Smedley wrote many articles and books flattering the CCP and its leadership.
-There is strong evidence from the Soviet archives suggesting that she was a Comintern agent who had worked to foster armed revolution in India and collect intelligence for the Soviets.
-Strong was also an admirer of the Chinese communist movement.
-The CCP has acknowledged these three Americans by issuing postal stamps in honor of their “meritorious service.”
+There is strong evidence from the Soviet archives suggesting that she was a Comintern agent who worked to foster armed revolution in India and collect intelligence for the Soviets.
+Strong also was an admirer of the Chinese communist movement.
+The CCP has acknowledged these three Americans by issuing postage stamps in honor of their “meritorious service.”

 3. Left-Wing Bias Among Media Professionals

 The reality is more complicated.
-American political scientist Tim Groseclose’s 2012 book Left Turn: How Liberal Media Bias Distorts the American Mind uses rigorous scientific methods to analyze the political leanings of major American media.
-His findings revealed that the political leanings of American media on average trend exceedingly toward liberalism and progressivism — far left of the typical voting citizen.
+American political scientist Tim Groseclose, in his 2011 book Left Turn: How Liberal Media Bias Distorts the American Mind, used rigorous scientific methods to analyze the political leanings of major American media.
+His findings revealed that the political leanings of American media on average trend dramatically toward liberalism and progressivism — far left of the typical voting citizen.
 The “mainstream” media are even further left of this average.
 The book explains that the majority of media professionals, be they the owners of these organizations or the reporters and commentators, are liberal, which, objectively speaking, puts pressure on traditionalists in the field; the small number of conservatives working in liberal media companies may be seen as “mildly evil or subhuman,” according to Groseclose.
 Even if these journalists aren’t squeezed out of employment, they dare not air their political views publicly, much less promote conservative viewpoints in print or on television.
 According to a 2013 ABC News/Washington Post poll, about 28 percent of journalists in the United States self-identified as Democrats compared to just 7.1 percent who identified as Republicans.

 During the 2016 US presidential election, fifty-seven of the nation’s one hundred biggest newspapers — with a combined circulation of thirteen million — endorsed the Democratic candidate.
 Just two of the top hundred, with a combined circulation of three hundred thousand, supported the Republican candidate.
 But the mainstream media does not necessarily represent the opinions of the social mainstream.
-A 2016 poll conducted by Gallup found that 36 percent of American citizens are conservative, while liberals made up 25 percent.
-That is to say, if media accurately reflected the views of a majority of citizens, then the media as a whole wouldn’t be left-leaning.
+A 2016 poll conducted by Gallup found that 36 percent of American citizens identified as conservative, while liberals made up 25 percent.
+That is to say, if the media accurately reflected the views of a majority of citizens, then the media as a whole wouldn’t lean left.

 Why does the media lean so far to the left?
 In the 1960s, the country was heavily influenced by communist ideology, with radical left-wing social movements taking the United States by storm.
-The radical students of that period later entered the media, the academic community, upper-class society, government agencies, and the arts scene, thus establishing control over public discourse.
+The radical students of that period later entered the media, the academic community, government agencies, and the arts scene, where they established control over public discourse.
 Today, the vast majority of university professors are leftists, and departments of journalism and literature have brought generations of graduates under leftist influence.
 Media workers are not paid high salaries, instead relying on their idealistic sense of purpose to persevere in the field.
 This idealism has become the tool for transforming the media into a left-wing base of operations.

 Along with news media, the film industry also is under siege.
 Hollywood has become a bastion of left-wing propaganda.
 Using sophisticated production and narrative techniques, left-leaning producers promote leftist ideologies that have reached the entire world.
 The main theme of Hollywood films usually appears to be slandering capitalism and emphasizing class conflict, while praising immoral behavior or anti-American sentiment.

-Author Ben Shapiro interviewed many movie stars and producers in Hollywood and wrote a book titled Primetime Propaganda: The True Hollywood Story of How the Left Took Over Your TV.
-According to Shapiro, a famous producer said that in this profession, liberalism is 100 percent dominant, and that anyone who denies this is either kidding or not telling the truth.
-When asked whether having a different political standpoint could hinder a person’s pursuit of work in the film industry, the producer answered, “Absolutely.”
+Author Ben Shapiro interviewed movie stars and producers in Hollywood for his book Primetime Propaganda: The True Hollywood Story of How the Left Took Over Your TV.
+According to Shapiro, a famous producer said that in his profession, liberalism is “100 percent dominant” and that “anyone who denies it is kidding or not telling the truth.”
+When asked whether having a different political standpoint could hinder a person’s ability to secure work in the film industry, the producer answered, “Absolutely.”
 Another famous producer openly said that Hollywood has been selling liberal political views through its works: “Right now, there’s only one perspective.
 And it’s a very progressive perspective.”
 The producer of a television series about police said he intentionally portrays more whites as criminals because he doesn’t “want to contribute to negative stereotypes.”